dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-azure-eventhubs.md

 ---

 {{% alert title="Deprecated" color="warning" %}}
-The Azure Event Hubs pubsub component is deprecated and will no longer be available starting with release 1.4.
+The Azure Event Hubs pubsub component is deprecated and will be removed in release 1.6.
+Please use the [Azure Event Hubs bindings]({{< ref "supported-bindings/eventhubs.md" >}}) instead.
 {{% /alert %}}

 ## Component format